Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Appendix

-where \( \mat{L} = \mat{D} - \mat{A} \) is the Laplacian of $G$.
-Note that for a fixed network structure, the equilibrium depends only on the innate opinions~\( \innateopinions \).
 The matrix \( (\eye + \mat{L})^{-1} \), known as the \emph{forest matrix}~\citep{chebotarev2002forest}, is symmetric positive definite with its eigenvalues in \( (0,1] \).
 Each entry \( M_{ij} \) can be interpreted as the probability that a random walk starting at node \( i \) is absorbed at node \( j \).